minyc510/Cpp-Graph-Library/readme.md

 ## Motivation

-Writing this Graph library was really a tool for learning more about Graphs and further cementing my experience with C++.
+Rather than writing this Graph library for practical use, it was really a tool for learning more about Graphs and further cementing my experience with C++.
 The idea came to me when working on a homework assignment for my 'Algorithm Design and Analysis' class (ie CSE 101 at UCSD) which involved coding a Graph algorithm, where having a Graph library would have been useful.

 ## Installation